DXView Operation

 or

-Highlighting callsigns known to QSL via Logbook of the World
+Highlighting Callsigns Known to QSL via Logbook of the World

 If the LotW Database is installed, then DXView will indicate that a callsign is known to QSL via Logbook of the World by coloring the backgrounds of textboxes in the Search and DXCC panels when you strike the Enter key in the Callsign textbox or when you click the Go button.
 The colors used differentiate callsigns based on known LotW participation can be specified in the Search & DXCC Background Colors panel.
+The DXCC panel will also display the date at which the callsign last uploaded QSOs to LotW.

-Viewing a country map
+Viewing a Country Map

-Plotting the selected location
+Plotting the Selected Location

 For plots created by the Plot button to be visible on the World Map window, the Origin Filter must include the region specified by the Location setting in the General tab's QTH panel .